How do you remain connected with other people without compromising your solitude?

 You may want to be alone because you feel more productive, affective, and creative than when you’re working in the same space as others.
 Or perhaps you want to be alone because you feel it’s tiring or upsetting to be with other people at this particular time (like in grief).

-Sometimes a vicious cycle can develop where the more time you spend alone, the less you feel like people understand you, and the less you feel like people understand you, the more time you want to spend alone.
+Sometimes a vicious cycle can develop where the more time you spend alone, the less you feel like people understand you.
+Then the less you feel like people understand you, the more time you want to spend alone.

 We can find ourselves in a spiral of social isolation in small and subtle ways for all sorts of reasons.
 It’s necessary to be aware of what is going on within and to know when to step out and get ourselves back into the world.